 You need Administrator privileges to install TortoiseSVN.
+The installer will ask you for Administrator credentials if necessary.

 Language packs are available which translate the TortoiseSVN user interface into many different languages.
 Please check Appendix G, Language Packs and Spell Checkers for more information on how to install these.